Taleo scales application performance with AppDynamics

-I’m Leonard Igolnik, and here at Taleo I’m responsible for the engineering of our Small- to Mid-Size Business (SMB) product line.
-My responsibilities include software engineering, quality assurance and product operations.
+Leonard Igolnik, VP of Engineering at Taleo, was responsible for the engineering of Taleo’s Small- to Mid-Size Business product line, which included software engineering, quality assurance and product operations.